1delta-DAO/docs/how-to/overview.md

+---
+layout: home
+title: How To Use 1delta
+---

 # How To Use 1delta

 1delta has a unique approach to margin trading.
 Our initial version combines the simplicity of a lending protocol interface with well versed swap interfeces that will help you with building any position with the lender.